Halocrea/traefik-on-docker/README.md

 ```

 # Setting a website to be proxified by Traefik
-At the root of your project, you must have a `Dockerfile` setting how the project will be built into a Docker image.
+At the root of your project, you must have a `Dockerfile` setting up how the project will be built into a Docker image.
 Then, create a `docker-compose.yml` file with this content:
 ```YAML
 version: "3"